freddrichards/freddrichards.github.io/index.md

 Ongoing projects include deciphering how Earth's internal dynamics affect estimates of past and future sea-level change; using records of erosion and sedimentation to reconstruct how the pattern of mantle flow has changed over time; and understanding the link between lithospheric structure and the formation 'supergiant' sediment-hosted mineral deposits.

-If you have any interest in working with me as part of your undergraduate, graduate or post-doctoral research, I encourage you to get in touch.
+If you have any interest in working with me as part of your undergraduate, graduate or postdoctoral research, I encourage you to get in touch.